sgonzalez/SwiftGenetics/README.md

 The library also provides the following primitives that you can use to build your own complex genomes:

+* `ContinuousGene` to represent a single floating-point value.
 * `DiscreteChoiceGene` to represent a discrete choice in a set.

 ## Usage